turingschool/backend-curriculum-site/module2/lessons/models_databases_relationships_routes_controllers_oh_my.markdown

 ---
 #### Practice with Migrations: One-to-Many Relationship at the Database Level

 Imagine that you have Students and Addresses.
-A student can have many addresses (ie - current address, permanent address, etc.), and an address belongs to one student.
+In our fake world, a student can have many addresses (ie - maybe they have a current address, a permanent address, a parent address, a summer address, etc.), and an address belongs to *only* one student.
+True, this might not be a real-life situation, but go with it.
+This is a one-to-many for today.
 We're going to set up a Rails app to build this out.

 1) Create a new rails project from your command line!
 It's your choice whether to use PG or sqlite.

 2) Create migrations (`rails g migration ...`) for both students and addresses.
 Make sure to give each object some applicable attributes (for example: first_name for students, street for addresses, etc.).

 3) Create a migration to add a boolean column `is_alumnus` to the students table.
 Give this a default value of false.
 Migrate this and watch how `schema.rb` changed.
-[Unsure how to add a column?](http://lmgtfy.com/?q=rails+migration+add+column).
+[Unsure how to add a column?](http://lmgtfy.com/?q=rails+migration+add+column)

 4) Rollback one previous migration.
 What file changed?
 Can you re-migrate so that `is_alumnus` is in your table again?